How to Sell on eBay

 by Tony Hyman

-Did you ever have the feeling that while you were shopping in Pennsylvania someone in Missouri was putting a 50¢ price tag on exactly what you were looking for?
+Did you ever have the feeling that while you were shopping in California someone in Missouri was putting a really cheap price tag on exactly what you were looking for?
 Every time my wife and I hurriedly searched tables at flea markets or antique shows, we feared our treasure-to-be was somewhere else on the premises... and only a few feet away from our biggest rival who was just about to pounce.
 How we wished we could be everywhere at once.

 Little did we know our wish would come true.
 In spades!
-It's called eBay, an online department store that lets you be at most of the nation's garage sales and flea markets at once.
+It's called eBay, an online department store that lets you be at most of the nation's garage sales, flea markets and sales from private sellers at once.
 Better yet, if you type a few words, then push a button, you can print out a list of where you are most likely to find what you want.
 After decades driving 500-mile weekends to auctions, shows, fleas, and sales, and coming home happy if I found one or two items worth buying, I now sit home in my underwear snacking on rice crackers and Jack Daniels while sorting through endless piles of online trash on eBay.

 As I race through mounds of online trinkets looking for treasures, I am amazed at the number of sellers who shoot themselves in the foot, losing bidders, bids and money because they don't understand what serious bidders need.
 For almost anything you sell, there are only a handful of people willing to bid strongly.
 If you lose them, you lose money.